Higher Institutions Football League: Trophy and medals

-The HiFL Champions Cup also known as the Ultimate trophy, is the trophy awarded at the end of each season to the team that wins the HiFL Competition.
+The HiFL Champions Cup, also known as the Ultimate trophy, is awarded at the end of each season to the team that wins the HiFL Competition.
 The trophy remains in HiFL's keeping and ownership at all times.
 A full-size replica trophy is awarded to each winner of the competition.
 In the 2019 season, the UAM Tillers enjoyed the distinction of wearing the logo of the league set on a gold background for the duration of the 2019 season.
 The UNICAL Malabites will enjoy this distinction as the current league winners.

-Also a club that wins three consecutive times or five times overall will receive a multiple-winner badge.
+A club that wins three consecutive times or five times overall will receive a multiple-winner badge.

 Theme song

-The official HiFL Theme Song, titled simply as “Game Changers™” was written by Rocketshop, one of the project’s commercial partners and recorded by pop star Kola Soul in May 2018.
+The official HiFL theme song, "Game Changers", was written by Rocketshop, one of the project's commercial partners and recorded by pop star Kola Soul in May 2018.
+It was officially released as part of the build-up towards the 2018 HiFL season in a cover song competition, #TheHiFLChallenge, to much fanfare.

-“Game Changers™ is a rousing clarion call that ties into the dreams and aspirations of young Nigerians by igniting their passion while at the same time promoting the values of unity and sportsmanship among the players and fan at large.

-The theme song was officially released as part of the build-up towards the 2018 HiFL season as a cover song competition #TheHiFLChallenge to loads of buzz and fanfare.

-The anthem is to be played before every HiFL game at a stadium hosting such an event and also before and at the end of every television broadcast of a HiFL game as a musical element of the competition's opening sequence.
+The anthem is played before every HiFL game at a stadium hosting such an event, and also before and after every television broadcast of a HiFL game.

 Conferences

-The Conferences for HiFL are structured along Nigeria's regional lines; the North and the South.
+The conferences for HiFL are structured along Nigeria's regional lines: the North and the South.

-The North, called the Sahel Conference comprises higher institutions from states such as Adamawa, Bauchi, Benue, Borno, F.C.T – Abuja, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Kogi, Kwara, Nasarawa, Niger, Plateau, Sokoto, Taraba, Yobe and Zamfara.
+The North, called the Sahel Conference, includes higher institutions from states such as Adamawa, Bauchi, Benue, Borno, F.C.T – Abuja, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Kogi, Kwara, Nasarawa, Niger, Plateau, Sokoto, Taraba, Yobe and Zamfara.

-The South, known as the Coastal Conference consists higher institutions from states such as Abia, Akwa Ibom, Anambra, Bayelsa, Cross River, Delta, Ebonyi, Edo, Ekiti, Enugu, Imo, Lagos, Ogun, Ondo, Osun, Oyo and Rivers.
+The South, known as the Coastal Conference, includes higher institutions from states such as Abia, Akwa Ibom, Anambra, Bayelsa, Cross River, Delta, Ebonyi, Edo, Ekiti, Enugu, Imo, Lagos, Ogun, Ondo, Osun, Oyo and Rivers.